learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

-## Finding Null Values in a DataFrame
+## Find missing values in a DataFrame

-Before we can deal with null values, we first need to find them.
+Before we can deal with missing values, we first need to find them.
 There are several easy ways to detect them.
 We will start by answering very general questions, such as "does this DataFrame contain any null values?", and then narrowing our focus each time the answer to a question is "yes".

-We'll start by checking to see if the DataFrame contains **any** null values (NaNs) at all.
+We'll start by checking to see if the DataFrame contains **any** missing values (NaNs) at all.

 **_Hint_**: If you do this correctly, it will require method chaining, and will return a boolean value for each column.